marmos91/interns-training/README.md

 Select the one which suits you most and procede to the next section.

-### Git flow
-Git flow is an extension of git which allows to simplify the most common task in a development team as *creating new features*, *releasing new software*, etc...
-To do so it introduces some commands to best handle this situations.
-The commands are well explained in this **[guide](https://danielkummer.github.io/git-flow-cheatsheet/)**.
-Note that Sourcetree already ships with a basic version of *git flow* which can be enabled from the preferences pane.
-However, to use it from terminal you have to [install it](https://github.com/nvie/gitflow/wiki/Installation).

 ## Structure of this repository
 This repository will be structured as a multilevel game.
 Each branch will represent a level.
 The first level will assume zero knowledge of the environment and will start from ground level. **Since you pass each level the complexity of the exercises will increase**.
 These are the current available levels (*they will be updated during time*):